cottand/web-portfolio/src/assets/markdown/projects/Selfhosted.md

 ```

 Note that mTLS between containers was not strictly required as
-all traffic is encrypted via WireGuard anyway.
+all traffic is encrypted via Tailscale anyway.

 ### Ingress